-Stacey is a digital marketing expert with extensive experience in loyalty, blockchain loyalty, eCommerce and social media.
+Stacey is a loyalty specialist with extensive experience in loyalty, digital marketing, eCommerce, social media and customer service.

-As the Marketing Director at Loyalty & Reward Co, Stacey develops and drives marketing initiatives for Loyalty & Reward Co clients, including loyalty program strategic design, loyalty psychology application, member lifecycle management approaches, ongoing promotional campaign management, digital marketing and social media strategy, market research and investor relations.
+As the Loyalty Director at Loyalty & Reward Co involves developing and driving loyalty and marketing initiatives for Loyalty & Reward Co clients, including loyalty program strategic design, loyalty psychology application, member lifecycle management approaches, ongoing promotional campaign management, digital marketing and social media strategy, market research and investor relations.

 Reichheld, F., 1996, ‘The Loyalty Effect: The Hidden Force Behind Growth, Profits, and Lasting Value’, Harvard Business School Press, Boston.